 Please contact the editors for questions about our editorial process and refereeing policy.

 Authors should submit manuscripts in MSWord format according to the Publication Manual of the American Psychological Association (APA) 6th edition, to guide their use of: headings and seriation, figures and tables, as well as in-text and reference list citations.
 All margins (left, right, top and bottom) should be 1.5 inches (3.8 cm), including your tables and figures.
 Use a single column layout with both left and right margins justified.
 Generally, articles should not exceed approximately 20-25 pages.
 Exceptions can be made on a case-by-case basis, but please remember that these are articles, not research papers.
 See Final Manuscript Preparation Guidelines for details.
-Although can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality Microsoft Word file that can be converted to a PDF file.
+Although we can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality Microsoft Word file that can be converted to a PDF file.